 Read more about Steve here

-Steve joined British Exploring in June 2016 as the team’s Digital Marketing Specialist.
-Since graduating from Swansea University in 2012 with a MA in Digital Media, Steve has put his digital skills to use through a variety of marketing roles, including working on European funded projects, a sports marketing agency and a local council’s leisure and culture team.
+Steve joined British Exploring Society in June 2016 as the team’s Digital Marketing Specialist and has since taken on the role of Marketing Communications Manager.
+Steve has put his marketing and digital skills to use through a variety of marketing roles, including working on European funded projects, a sports marketing agency and a Local Council’s Leisure and Culture team.

-Having completed his own self-organised expeditions for a charitable cause, including a 3 month cycling, hiking and canoeing challenge in South America, Steve knows through his own experiences the value of exploring as a means for personal development for young people and is excited to be in a position to be able to support others doing the same.
+Having completed his own self-organised expeditions for a charitable cause, including a 3-month cycling, hiking and canoeing challenge in South America, Steve knows through his own experiences the value of exploring as a means for personal development and is proud to be able to support others doing the same with BES.

 In his free time Steve enjoys running, trekking, cycling and is always looking for his next challenge.